Scotoplanes globosa: Locomotion

 Scotoplanes globosa has a soft, round body with five-to-seven pairs of long, tube-like limbs extending from its body.
 S. globosa uses these limbs for locomotion.
 They "walk" along the ocean floor using muscle constrictions to push fluid in and out the tube feet cavities.
 Scotoplanes is the only genus of holothurians that have been observed to "walk" in this manner.

 Distribution and habitat

 Scotoplanes globosa are found in almost all deep-sea regions in the world.
 Specifically, S. globosa live on the abyssal plain.
 They are commonly found off the coast of San Diego, as well as in the Arctic, Atlantic, Pacific, and Indian Oceans.
 Scotoplanes globosa typically live at depths of over 1,000 m (3,280 ft), and have been found in the deepest locations in the ocean, including the Kermadec Trench at a depth of 6,659 m (21,850 ft) and in the Philippine Trench at a depth of 9,997 m (32,800 ft) by the Galathea expedition in the 1950s.
-Scotoplanes globosa have been observed to face in a certain direction which is normally against the current and that is because it helps them to search for more fresh and better food quality.
+Scotoplanes globosa appear to prefer facing against the current, which helps them detect fresher and better foods.